alex-glv/blog/content/blog/old-php-app-queues.md

 It would take input and produce side effects, churning along as it goes through.

-Imagine a manufacturing process.
-You probably see a conveyer belt and items at various stages being combined with other items through molding and fusing and cooling and whatnot.
+Imagine a manufacturing process in a good factory, created with the good practices in mind.
+A conveyer belt and items at various stages being combined with other items through molding and fusing and cooling and whatnot.

-What you don't imagine is a room with closed doors, someone puts all the required ingredients at once through a narrow window.
+On the other hand, in a factory where good practices and standards are not followed, someone puts all the required ingredients at once through a narrow window.
 They're being ingested and rumbling and grumbling starts.
-In 3 hours your side-effect (a manufactured item) is spit out.
+In 3 hours your side-effect (a manufactured item) is spat out.

-This is fine until it isn't and something breaks.
+This is fine until something breaks.
-If something breaks, you want to know exactly where it happened by looking at the intermediate state.
+When it does, you want to know exactly where it happened by looking at the intermediate state.

 # Solution: queues to the rescue

 I decided to break down the process by introducing queues.
 Simply because I wanted to learn about queues and thought it would be a great way to break the complexity of the system.

+Rich Hickey, the creator of Clojure in his famous talk "Simple Made Easy" said:

 > If you are not using queues extensively, you should start right away
 > - Rich Hickey